joortcom/eiffel_rename/README.md

 ```

-### To see our automatic fix:
+### For Section 4 and 5, to see our automatic fix:
-First make sure you have dmd installed: https://dlang.org/download.html
+First make sure you have Python and dmd installed: https://dlang.org/download.html

 Then:
 ```